Members of the ACNFP

 Emeritus Professor Harry McArdle

-Professor McArdle is an Emeritus Professor at the Rowett institute of Nutrition and Health, University of Aberdeen and is also Honorary Professor of Biosciences at the University of Nottingham.
+Professor McArdle is an Emeritus Professor at the Rowett institute of Nutrition and Health, University of Aberdeen.
 He is a member of the Nutrition, Dietetics and Allergy Panel and of the Novel Foods working group for the European Food Safety Authority.

 Ms McKenzie is a Senior Specialist Dietician in Allergy at University College London Hospitals NHS Foundation Trust